manierim/adeditor/README.md

   - [x] link waypoints
         (click to select origin then shift + click on target; + alt for toggling reverse driving).

-- Waypoint and Path selection:
+- Waypoint and Branch selection:

   - [x] new selection (click);
   - [x] add/remove to selection (ctrl + click);
   - [x] delete waypoints in selection (del);
-  - [ ] TODO: expand selection of a Path into selection of all its waypoints;
+  - [ ] TODO: expand selection of a Branch into selection of all its waypoints;
   - [ ] TODO: changhe sorting of items in selection;
   - [ ] TODO: hide or only show selection;
   - [ ] TODO: select all unconnected waypoints _(for quick delete)_;
-  - [ ] TODO: select all paths & their waypoints inside a region (left click & drag, + ctrl to add to selection);
+  - [ ] TODO: select all branches & their waypoints inside a region (left click & drag, + ctrl to add to selection);

   - Alignment of waypoints in current selection: